Abdeljalil-Ounaceur/Product-AI-Image-Similarity-Platform/backend-fastapi/README.md

 This microservice is the backend of the platform, built with FastAPI.

-It handles API requests, communicates with other services, and serves the frontend.
+It handles Application Programming Interface requests, communicates with other services, and serves the frontend.

 This service is containerized and can be run with Docker Compose.